For Employers (Hire a Smithie)

 All tests used as part of the hiring process must be a valid measure of employability and must be compliant with Equal Employment Opportunity Commission (EEOC) standards, and testing procedures must comply with the Americans with Disabilities Act (ADA).
 Information on testing practices should be shared with the Career Centers.
 Employer partners must notify students of testing at least two full days in advance, so that students who require accommodations may make arrangements.

-Job Offer Policy
+Job and Internship Offer Policy

 It is against our policy for employers to make employment offers that include undue time pressure for acceptance of offers, or that encourage the revocation of another employment offer.
 Exploding offers are strictly prohibited.
 We define an exploding offer as any offer that does not adhere to our job offer policy stated above and/or that has special incentives attached for early acceptance, including signing bonuses.
 Employer partners must refrain from any practice that improperly influences and affects job offer acceptances.